TableCheck-Labs/interview-docs/README.md

 This is not a dumb brainteaser test.
 We won't ask questions like "if you made a stack of tacos that reached the moon how much would the combined amount of lettuce in all the tacos weigh?"
 You're interviewing for a software engineering position not a biz analyst, PM, consultant, CEO, televangelist, neo-pagan divination prophet, or data scientist role.

 This is not a rote memorization/trivia test.
 We will not ask you questions that can answered with a simple search.
-Do not waste time preparing by memorizing a billion libraries, as you can research docs during the test.
+This isn't jeopardy.

 ### What this test WILL include